 If you lined up all the barbells from REP Fitness and pushed them to extremes, you would come to a point where all would break.
-Yet the Gladiator bar wouldn’t even permanently bend…and that’s not even the top-rated barbell in the REP family.
+Yet the Alipine bar wouldn’t even permanently bend…and that’s not even the top-rated barbell in the REP family.

 Yup, crazy…it will make sense in a minute, though.